federgraph/trimm-420-data-format-delphi/README.md

 - I am working on this.
 - It is not cast in stone.
 - Find out in the log file what the application is doing.
-- Read the source and step through the application.
+- Read the source and step through the application code.

 |   | Question |
 | - | :------- |